Mechanic’s Lien Attorney for Minnesota Construction Companies

 Minnesota Mechanic’s Lien Requirements and Deadlines

-Minnesota mechanic’s liens are governed by Chapter 514 of the Minnesota Statutes, which sets strict requirements for notice, filing, and enforcement.
-View the statute.
+Minnesota mechanic’s liens are governed by Chapter 514 of the Minnesota Statutes, which imposes strict notice, recording, and enforcement requirements.
 Minnesota Law imposes strict requirements on mechanic’s liens, including notice rules and filing deadlines tied to the last date of work.

 If you miss your deadline, or fail to follow the proper recording procedures, you risk invalidating your claim.